heroku/devcenter-redis-java/README.md

 ## Using Redis from Java

-This is an example of using Jedis to connecto to the Redis To Go service from both a generic Java application and a Spring configured application on Heroku.
+This is an example of using Jedis to connect to the Redis To Go service from both a generic Java application and a Spring configured application on Heroku.
 Read more about how to use Redis To Go in the [add-on article](http://devcenter.heroku.com/articles/redistogo).

 # Using The Sample Code